-Different Ways to Cook With Marijuana
+Different Ways to Cook With Cannabis

 Cooking marijuana can be done in many different ways, one of the most popular being cannabutter.

 The age-old cannabis butter has seen a revival in recent days.
 As one of the base ingredients in most baked goods, this is how to go for an ooey-gooey old-school brownie.
 If you’re infusing your butter, it’s easy to over-consume due to the varying THC concentrations.
-Check out our recipe to learn how to make weed butter.

 Cannabis Cooking Oil